Overview

 Getting started

 To contribute to an HSA, you must enroll in the Standard HSA or Enhanced HSA.
-You will elect your HSA contribution amount during enrollment, but you can change it anytime during the year by logging onto BBU Benefits Center or calling 1-888-606-9228.
+You will elect your HSA contribution amount during enrollment, but you can change it anytime during the year by logging onto Benefits Center or calling 1-888-606-9228.
 You can also manage your account through the HealthEquity website.

 As you start using your account, keep in mind you can only spend money deposited into your account — your entire annual contribution amount is not available to you from the beginning of the plan year.
 Your HSA balance will grow as deposits are made from each paycheck.